 In the field of physics, the Candela (often denoted by the symbol ‘cd’) can be defined as the unit of luminous intensity – a measure of the wavelength weighted power emitted by a source of light.
-As per the International System of Units (often abbreviated to SI), the Candela is a base unit which can be defined by taking the fixed value (in numerical terms) of the luminous efficacy of the monochromatic radiation having a frequency of 540 * 1012 Hertz.
+As per the International System of Units (often abbreviated to SI), the Candela is a base unit that can be defined by taking the fixed value (in numerical terms) of the luminous efficacy of the monochromatic radiation having a frequency of 540 x 1012 Hertz.
 Alternately, it can be described as the luminous power corresponding to one unit solid angle that is emitted by a point source of light (in a given direction).